MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ---
 title: Build and deploy an unpackaged app that uses the Windows App SDK
-description: This article provides a walkthrough for building and deploying an unpackaged app that uses the Windows App SDK. ms.topic: article ms.date: 05/24/2021
+description: This article provides an advanced tutorial for building and deploying an unpackaged app that uses the Windows App SDK. ms.topic: article ms.date: 05/24/2021
 keywords: windows win32, windows app development, Windows App SDK